programmfabrik/easydb-documentation/content/webfrontend/datamanagement/search/quickaccess/collection/_index.en.md

 | Detect series   | Select this option if the hotfolder should detect series of files.
 Only works if `Field` is in a nested table or a reverse nested object. |
 | Mapping         | The mapping used for the import. |
 | Tags            | Specify the *tags* that are set for the newly generated record |

+To open the Hotfolder on a MAC, please proceed as follows:

+1. Replace all "\\" with "/",

+2. remove "@SSL",
+3. put "https:" at the beginning,
+4. use CMD + "K" or "Go to | Connect to server" in the Finder to include the hotfolder as a directory